-Along with many areas around the world, the Commonwealth of Virginia is experiencing an expanding outbreak of respiratory illness caused by a novel coronavirus (COVID-19).
-This virus can spread from person-to-person, and the number of diagnosed cases is growing.
+Along with many areas around the world, the Commonwealth of Virginia continues to experience an expanding outbreak of respiratory illness caused by a novel coronavirus (COVID-19).
+This virus can spread from person-to-person, and the number of diagnosed cases continues to grow.
 Accurate and up-to-date information about COVID-19 is available through theCenters for Disease Control and Prevention (CDC) and the Virginia Department of Health (VDH) dedicated websites.

 Symptoms of COVID-19

 Symptoms of COVID-19 include: fever, cough and shortness of breath.
 Parents should remain vigilant and observe their children for COVID-19 symptoms.
 If your child experiences these symptoms, do not send your child to school and contact your health care provider.
 Your doctor will decide if your child needs to be tested or be seen in person.
 Parents are encouraged to contact their doctor prior to an office visit in order to reduce viral transmission to others.
 For additional information on testing sites in your area, visit the Virginia COVID-19 Testing Sites.

 Positively diagnosed or students exposed to COVID-19 will receive information from their health care provider regarding management of this condition.